swiftdiaries/cisco-kubeflow-starter-pack/apps/networking/ble-localization/onprem/fairing/README.md

 ## What we're going to build

-Train & Save a BLERSSI location model prediction using kubeflow fairing from jupyter notebook.
+Train & Save a BLERSSI location model using Kubeflow fairing from jupyter notebook.
 Then, deploy the trained model to Kubeflow for Predictions.

 ## Infrastructure Used